Artromskiy/DVG.Maths/README.md

 A lightweight, engine-agnostic mathematics library for .NET.

-This library provides fixed-point arithmetic, vector types, and a wide set of math utilities without any dependency on **System.Numerics**, **Unity**, or other game engines.
+This library provides fixed-point arithmetic, vector types, swizzling support, and a wide set of math utilities without any dependency on **System.Numerics**, **Unity**, or other game engines.
 It is designed for deterministic simulations, custom engines, server-side logic, and projects where full control over numeric behavior is required.

 ---